 - Children and adolescents with emotional and behavioural difficulties

 - Separation, divorce, and step-family life

-- Issues around maintaining cultural values in the family
+- Navigating different cultural values within the family

 - Issues around (cultural) identity and so-called “Third Culture Kids”